 There are plenty of things to do in Lisbon with kids to make sure your family trip is a memorable one.
 Visit the largest indoor aquarium in Europe or the wonderful golden sandy beaches that surround the city.
-To help you make the most of your trip we’ve put together our pick of the best things to do with the family
+To help you make the most of your Lisbon family holiday we’ve put together our picks of Lisbon with kids

+One of the best family attractions in Lisbon.
 You get spectacular views of the city and river Tagus from different angles.
 The best place to have a picnic in Lisbon.
-The Lisbon card provides free tram and entrance.
 You can travel near here on the 28 and 12 trams and bus 737.
 There is a free lift next to Pingo Doce supermarket up to near the Castle.

 It is a steep climb to the castle, but you pass cobbled streets, stairways, local artisan shops, churches, restaurants and cafés in Alfama district.
 We advise taking a taxi or tuk tuk to the Castle entrance.
-It is easier walking down.
+It is easier for the kids walking down.
 The castle is very popular with tourists so go early or late.
-It can get very busy after 11.00am. it is not possible to buy your ticket online at the moment, but there is a separate counter for families to the left of the regular entrance.There is a café on site, good toilet facilities and free guided tours in three different languages.
+It can get very busy after 11.00am, but there is a separate counter for families to the left of the regular entrance.There is a café on site, good toilet facilities and free guided tours in three different languages.

-Don’t forget to visit camera obscura it provides a 360 ͦ detailed views of Lisbon through an optical system of lenses and mirrors.
+Don’t forget to take the kids to visit camera obscura it provides a 360 ͦ detailed views of Lisbon through an optical system of lenses and mirrors, a Lisbon must see.
 Make sure you get the kids to plan the trip to the castle, get them to find out when it was built, and what size it is etc. If they have a camera or phone get them to make a photo album to show family and friends when they get home.

-The historic trams are still in use, as the 28 route is unsuitable for modern trams due to the numerous right turns and steep slopes.
+For a unique Lisbon experience with kids take a trip on the historic trams.
+They are still in use as the 28 route is unsuitable for modern trams due to the numerous right turns and steep slopes.
 It passes through many of the most historic neighbourhoods of Lisbon.
 Ride the entire route as there is so much to see, the journey takes about 40 minutes.
-Trams start early 7.00am and finish at night 11.00pm, but between 10am and 6.00pm they are usually standing room only so it might not be suitable for young kids.
+Trams start early 7.00am and finishes at night at 11.00pm, but between 10am and 6.00pm they are usually standing room only so it might not be suitable for young kids.
 To avoid the crowds ride the tram early or late in the day.
 Make sure you get the kids to research as much information as they can about the tram and what there is to see on the journey, let them be your guide.

 Tip: Beware of pickpockets.

-The Oceanarium is one of our favourite family experiences.
+The Oceanarium is one of our favourite family experiences and one of the best things for kids to do in Lisbon Our daughter likes this place so much she wanted to ask the teacher to bring her class on their end of year school trip here.
 It is located in the Parque das Naçãoes and is regarded as one of the best aquariums in the world.
 8000 animals and plants belonging to approximately 500 species are featured in the permanent exhibition.

 The gardens of the Gulbenkian museum are very child- friendly.
 Set in a stunning expansive park containing a rose garden, an open-air theatre and water gardens where you can feed the ducks.
 Get the kids to look for sculptures among the landscaped gardens and see how many they can find.
 A great place for a picnic.